Savoring The Good®

 • Tongs or Jar Lifters - ESSENTIAL for getting the jars out of the simmering water.

-How to prepare the jars for canning peppery jelly:
+How to prepare the jars for canning homemade hot pepper jelly:

 1. Wash the canning jars and bands and then, sterilize jars and screw bands in boiling water for 10 minutes